gyrostable/dynamic-rateprovider/doc/3clp-orchestrator/3clp-with-rateproviders.typ

   This proves arbitrage-freeness because the (rate-scaled) pool prices post-update $P^delta (t^delta')$ are equal to the equilibrium (rate-scaled) pool prices $P^delta (p^delta')$, i.e., the pool is in equilibrium post-update, i.e., there is no arbitrage opportunity.
 Efficiency follows because these prices are also equal to the (rate-scaled) market prices $p^delta'$.
 ]

+// Following section commented out for now.
+We do not use this constrained version, I don't have any results here.
+More of theoretical interest.
+/*
 = Variant when only one rate provider is updatable

+#todo[This section should be reframed or removed.
+We don't do this anymore.
+Should maybe be a remark.
+Yeah should.]

 In a variant of our setup, we may be in a situation where only one rate (say $delta_x$) is updatable and both $delta_y$ and $delta_z$ are either constant or given externally.
 This could arise, e.g., for a WETH/USDC/USDT pool or a WBTC/wstETH/WETH pool, etc. We note that 3CLP where one leg is stable will typically not be very efficient since, because of the 3CLP's symmetry, the price range on one of the legs will always be suboptimal.
 Let's assume, though, that we find ourselves in such a situation (e.g., we have concluded that despite a suboptimal stable liquidity profile, the trading demand makes such a 3CLP worth it).

 First, note that the calculations laid out here are fundamentally true: independent of which of the rates we can control, the unique arbitrage-free and efficient update is to establish $p^delta' = P^delta (p^delta)$.
 Therefore, we need to compromise on one of these dimensions if we cannot choose $delta'$ freely.
+// TODO how would one actually prove uniqueness here?
+// Then this probably makes a nice remark.

 #text(red)[*WIP OPEN.* I think you can't do much for some cases (basically everything but $(T_y union T_z) without T_x$).
 For some cases, the result will just be inefficient, but for some others, no arbitrage-free nontrivial update seems to exist b/c you have to move along the $pyz$ line or along the diagonal.
 I didn't check the effect through $P^delta (t^delta')$ yet so something _might_ be there.
 For (say) WETH/USDT/USDC, we may of course assume that $pyz$ is close to 1, so the arbitrage introduced is small. (it's arbitrage-free if $pyz=1$).]
+*/

 = Remarks